hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 }
 ```

-It's often easier to customize Sparkle by overwriting files rather than replacign the whole framework.
+It's often easier to customize Sparkle by overwriting files rather than replacing the whole framework.
 This technique can be useful for customizing the default strings and translations.
 Here's how:

 1. Use `make mac-app` to get an extracted and bundled copy of the Sparkle framework, which you can find in the `Contents/Frameworks` directory of your app bundle.
 2. You can then modify the strings in the `Sparkle.framework/Resources` directory and add an entry to the `app.mac.sparkle-framework` key to point to your modified version.
 Sparkle uses the macOS translation framework, so the files are key/value mappings.
 These are stored in binary, so let's take a look using `plutil` (this procedure requires macOS, see below if you don't have it):